 Film showings, using state of the art digital projection equipment, are held at 7.30 pm in the King's School Lecture Theatre, Old Palace opposite Ely Cathedral.
 They are offered at an annual subscription to members, who may bring guests for a one-off fee.

 The 2016/17 programme page gives dates and details of future screenings.
-Please note that most screenings take place on Monday evenings, but will be on Wednesdays in September, October, November and December.
+Please note that 2017 screenings take place on Monday evenings.

 We offer a number of different subscription levels to potential members who can choose to either sign up for the full schedule of films or for six months, as well as applying for guest tickets to be purchased on the door.
 Find out more on the Subscriptions page.

-ADeC also screen the latest modern films each month for a one-off ticket price, their schedule can be found on the ADeC homepage.
+Babylon Arts (formerly ADeC) also screen the latest modern films each month for a one-off ticket price, their schedule can be found via the Babylon Arts homepage.